Lite-Mono: A Lightweight CNN and Transformer Architecture for Self-Supervised Monocular Depth Estimation: Introduction

-In this paper we pursue a lightweight and efficient self-supervised monocular depth estimation model with a hybrid CNN and Transformer architecture.
+This paper pursues a lightweight and efficient self-supervised monocular depth estimation model with a hybrid CNN and Transformer architecture.
 In each stage of the proposed encoder a Consecutive Dilated Convolutions (CDC) module is adopted to capture enhanced multi-scale local features.
-We then use a Local-Global Features Interaction (LGFI) module to calculate the MHSA and encode global contexts into the features.
-To reduce the computational complexity we calculate the cross-covariance attention~\cite{21} in channel dimension instead of the spatial dimension.
-The contributions of our method can be summarized in three aspects. \begin{itemize} \item[$\bullet$] We propose a new lightweight architecture, dubbed Lite-Mono, for self-supervised monocular depth estimation.
-We demonstrate its effectiveness with regard to the model size and FLOPs. \item[$\bullet$] The proposed architecture shows superior accuracy on the KITTI~\cite{29} dataset compared with competitive larger models.
-It achieves the state-of-the-art with the least trainable parameters.
+Then, a Local-Global Features Interaction (LGFI) module is used to calculate the MHSA and encode global contexts into the features.
+To reduce the computational complexity the cross-covariance attention~\cite{21} is calculated in the channel dimension instead of the spatial dimension.
+The contributions of this paper can be summarized in three aspects. \begin{itemize} \item[$\bullet$] A new lightweight architecture, dubbed Lite-Mono, for self-supervised monocular depth estimation, is proposed.
+Its effectiveness with regard to the model size and FLOPs is demonstrated. \item[$\bullet$] The proposed architecture shows superior accuracy on the KITTI~\cite{29} dataset compared with competitive larger models.
+It achieves state-of-the-art with the least trainable parameters.
 The model's generalization ability is further validated on the Make3D~\cite{31} dataset.
 Additional ablation experiments are conducted to verify the effectiveness of different design choices.

-\item[$\bullet$] The inference time of the proposed method is tested on a Nvidia Titan XP and a Jetson Xavier platform, which demonstrates its good trade-off between model complexity and inference speed.
+\item[$\bullet$] The inference time of the proposed method is tested on an NVIDIA TITAN Xp and a Jetson Xavier platform, which demonstrates its good trade-off between model complexity and inference speed.

 \end{itemize}